Trishmcc/Project-2021/README.md

 *Import matplotlib*

-* Matplotlib is a useful plotting tool with a collection of functions used for visualisations[14]
+* Matplotlib is a useful plotting tool with a collection of functions used for visualisations[15]

 * Creating the histogram for each variable

+* A histogram displays continuous data values on a graph by grouping data into bins of equal width.
+Each bin is plotted as a bar.
+The height of each bin corresponds to how many data points are in that bin.[16]

+Four histograms are created to display the sepal lenght, sepal width, petal lenght and petal width.

+The histogram is defined in the function by its x and y axis and histogrm name.
+The y label is not hard coded meaning the variable will get its value dynamically when the function is called.[17]

 CODE